digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 [Code used for this analysis is here.](https://github.com/digital-analysis-co/dac-post-notebooks/blob/main/subscriber_lifetime_value_retention.Rmd)

-Since there are 24 months total history in this scenario:
+Since there are 24 months of total history in this scenario:

 * **Train** some parametric models on the first 12 months
 * **Test** the models against actual survival between 13 and 24 months and choose the best fit